HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

     See the following sample previews for other content items:

-    *Project Content - Architectural Concept*:
+    **Project Content - Architectural Concept**:

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Preview_Content_Architectural_Concept.png)

-    *Project Content - Classic Studio Ceramics*:
+    **Project Content - Classic Studio Ceramics**:

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Preview_Content_Studio_Ceramics.png)

-### Sample Presentation Templates
+### Sample presentation templates

-With Presentation Designer, you can can create a wide range of custom designs and template layouts tailored to your specific needs.
+With Presentation Designer, you can can create a wide range of custom designs and template layouts tailored to your needs.
 The intuitive drag-and-drop interface, combined with real-time styling, helps content managers to take full control of their designs.
-This section contains screenshots showing possible presentation templates you can build using Presentation Designer.
+This section contains images showing possible presentation templates you can build using Presentation Designer.

 -   **Hero Banner**